 After sleeping for 14 hours, I awoke to an eager rooster crowing well before dawn, and decided to walk into town, about 20 minutes away.
 I took a shoulder-less road flanked on one side by an open mountain spring-fed culvert.

-As I walked, I saw several trucks with water barrels and long-nosed suction pumps pull over along the road, drivers climbing directly from cab to bed to extract some of this water, and was told that people travel from other places for this mountain spring water, because it makes the best tea.
-Lush vegetation rioted happily in family gardens on all sides: banana trees, corn, plots of sweet potatoes, and more lettuce than I expected, given the seeming lack of lettuce in the Taiwanese diet.
+As I walked, I saw several trucks with large water barrels and long-nosed suction pumps pull over along the road, drivers climbing directly from cab to bed to extract some of this water.
+They were taking it for watering, but I was told that people travel from other parts of Taiwan for this mountain spring water, because it makes the best tea.
+Lush vegetation grew happily in family gardens on all sides: banana trees, corn, plots of sweet potatoes, and lettuce.

 I was happy to see that animals are largely unaffected by linguistic or cultural barriers.
 I made fast friends with a still-nursing female dog raising her three pups in front of a house, and right by the busy road.
 After approaching shyly and seeing I was friendly, she became enthusiastically friendly herself, and has since come out to greet me and walk me down the road in either direction every time I’ve passed.
 In the picture to the left, she is approaching me from the direction of the temple of Zhushan’s earth god.